Oscar-Kristensson/ollama-client/README.md

 ```

 ### Windows/Mac/Linux standalone
-Comming soon!
+Comming soon™️!
 Unzip the program and click the ollama-client executable app (depending on your operating system).

 ### Running with an HTTP server/directly in a browser
 > **Note:** If running an HTTP server or directly in a browser some functionallity will not work, such as file operations.

-TBD
+This setup will depend on which server is used.
+The server should be set up in the src directory.
+The index.js and preload.js files are not needed.